← Insights from Philippine History

 The Surigao Gold

-The Surigao Treasure is a 1981 chance find from a riverbank in what is now Surigao del Norte, adjacent to the Agusan watershed.
-The pieces are extraordinary: a heavy ceremonial gold upavita sash of the kind worn by the twice-born of Indianized political and ritual systems, pectoral ornaments, a half-bird Kinnari libation vessel, kamagi gold-bead chains, ear ornaments, finger rings, arm bands.
-The goldsmithing techniques — granulation, repoussé, filigree — are sophisticated and indicate a professional artisan tradition working in continuous practice over generations.
+That gold abundance is, in general terms, well anchored in the corpus: Pigafetta records gold “of the size of walnuts and eggs” at the gold island, “found by sifting the earth,” and the king’s dishes worked in gold; Morga and Barrows independently confirm gold in the rivers of Surigao and Butuan and “gold earrings and ornaments of the natives.”
+What the corpus does not contain is the specific modern assemblage usually called the Surigao Treasure.
+By the standard provenance literature — external to this corpus — it is a chance find of the early 1980s from a riverbank in what is now Surigao del Norte, adjacent to the Agusan watershed.
+The pieces, as that literature describes them, are extraordinary: a heavy ceremonial gold upavita sash of the kind worn by the twice-born of Indianized political and ritual systems, pectoral ornaments, a half-bird Kinnari libation vessel, kamagi gold-bead chains, ear ornaments, finger rings, arm bands.
+The goldsmithing techniques — granulation, repoussé, filigree — are described as sophisticated and as indicating a professional artisan tradition working in continuous practice over generations.

-The Butuan goldsmiths were not importing finished objects to display; they were making them.
-The gold was Surigao gold and the workmanship was Butuanon, and the design vocabulary belonged to the broader Indianized maritime world of which the polity was a participating member.
+The implication the objects carry, on that reading, is that the Butuan goldsmiths were not importing finished objects to display; they were making them.
+The gold was Surigao gold and the workmanship Butuanon, and the design vocabulary belonged to the broader Indianized maritime world of which the polity was a participating member.

-What we cannot say about the Surigao Treasure is what the assemblage meant — what its social function was.
+What no source — corpus or external — lets us say about the Surigao Treasure is what the assemblage meant: what its social function was.
 Was it a hoard hidden in unrest?
 A regalia cache held in trust?
 A workshop’s accumulated inventory?
 A ritual deposit?
-The 1981 chance find was substantially looted before institutional recovery, and the archaeological context that would let us choose between these readings is gone.
+On the standard account the find was substantially looted before institutional recovery, and the archaeological context that would let us choose between these readings is gone.
 This is one of the two questions the suite has determined are irreducibly Unknown.
 The objects are extraordinary; their assemblage function is not recoverable.

 The Vajralasya Tara

-The Field Museum’s gold figure from Esperanza — long called the “Golden Tara” or, in Beyer’s older reading, a Hindu Shiva-cycle goddess — is in fact a Vajrayana-Buddhist Vajralasya, one of the four offering goddesses of the Vajra-family in late Indo-Tibetan and East Javanese Buddhist iconography.
-The pose, the mudra, the iconographic signatures, and the East Javanese stylistic features place the image in the broader corpus of Vajrayana ritual figures known from Nganjuk and Padang Lawas in Central and East Java, made between the late 13th and early 14th centuries.
+The object and the reclassification that follow rest entirely on external museum and art-historical scholarship; none of it appears in this essay’s Spanish-era corpus, and the section should be read on that footing.
+By that scholarship, the Field Museum’s gold figure said to come from Esperanza — long called the “Golden Tara” or, in Beyer’s older reading, a Hindu Shiva-cycle goddess — is better identified as a Vajrayana-Buddhist Vajralasya, one of the four offering goddesses of the Vajra-family in late Indo-Tibetan and East Javanese Buddhist iconography.
+The pose, the mudra, the iconographic signatures, and the East Javanese stylistic features are read as placing the image alongside the Vajrayana ritual figures known from Nganjuk and Padang Lawas in Java, made (on that reading) between the late 13th and early 14th centuries.

-This is not a minor reclassification.
-It locates Butuan, in its elite ritual life, inside the East Javanese Vajrayana world of the late Mataram and early Majapahit periods.
-Beyer’s Saivite-Hindu reading was part of the early-20th-century scholarship that tried to read Philippine pre-Hispanic Indianization through a coarse “Hindu/Buddhist” filter; the Vajralasya identification refines that reading into something specific and historically plausible.
-The Butuan elite was not generically “Indianized”; it was participating in a specific Buddhist devotional and political-iconographic system whose other surviving objects are in Java.
+If the identification holds, it is not a minor reclassification.
+It would locate Butuan, in its elite ritual life, inside the East Javanese Vajrayana world of the late Mataram and early Majapahit periods.
+Beyer’s Saivite-Hindu reading was part of the early-20th-century scholarship that tried to read Philippine pre-Hispanic Indianization through a coarse “Hindu/Buddhist” filter; the Vajralasya identification, by modern art-historical analysis, refines that reading into something specific and historically plausible.
+On this view the Butuan elite was not generically “Indianized” but participating in a specific Buddhist devotional and political-iconographic system whose other surviving objects are in Java.

-The chain of custody back to the 1917 Esperanza find is documented but not unbroken in the way an excavated find would be.
-We treat the Butuan provenance as Probable rather than Anchored — but the iconography itself is settled.
+The chain of custody back to the reported Esperanza find is documented in the museum literature but not unbroken in the way an excavated find would be.
+We treat both the Butuan provenance and the find-story as Probable, on external authority, rather than Anchored — and the iconographic reclassification, too, as the considered reading of modern specialists rather than as anything this essay can independently settle.

 The Balangay Archaeology

-The wooden boats excavated from waterlogged delta soil at Libertad, Butuan from the 1970s onward are, collectively, the single most important pre-colonial maritime archaeology in the Philippines.
-Balangay One, the earliest, is radiocarbon-dated to approximately the early 4th century CE — making it the oldest known plank-built boat in the Philippines and one of the oldest in Southeast Asia.
-The largest of the excavated hulls (the Balangay Two and Five group, dated to around 1250 CE) are estimated at fifteen to twenty-five meters in length.
+The wooden boats excavated from waterlogged delta soil at Libertad, Butuan from the 1970s onward are, on the modern archaeological literature, collectively the single most important pre-colonial maritime archaeology in the Philippines.
+That literature — the National Museum excavation reports and the Dizon study cited below, all external to this essay’s documentary corpus — dates the earliest hull, Balangay One, by radiocarbon to roughly the early-to-mid first millennium CE, making it (on that dating) among the oldest known plank-built boats in the Philippines and in Southeast Asia.
+The largest excavated hulls (the Balangay Two and Five group, dated on the same authority to around the 13th century) are estimated at fifteen to twenty-five meters in length.
+These dates rest on the archaeometric reports, not on the Spanish-era corpus, and should be read as the field’s working chronology rather than as corpus-anchored fact.

 The construction is lashed-lug: planks edge-carved with internal lugs through which fiber lashings are passed, holding the hull together without iron fastenings.
-This is the same technique that survives, twelve centuries later, in the karakoa warships and joangas the Spanish chroniclers describe in the late 16th and 17th centuries — and in the post-1622 Spanish Boxer Codex-and-armada records of Caraga-region vessels integrated into the colonial naval apparatus.
-The shipbuilding tradition is continuous from the 8th century to the 17th century; the Caraga region built oceangoing vessels for fourteen unbroken centuries.
+This is the same technique the Spanish chroniclers describe centuries later in the karakoa warships and joangas of the late 16th and 17th centuries — and which the post-1622 Caraga records (corpus-anchored in Blair and Robertson) show integrated into the colonial naval apparatus.
+Taken together, the early boat finds and the colonial-era records point to a long-lived and probably continuous Caraga shipbuilding tradition; but the unbroken span between the prehistoric hulls and the colonial vessels is an inference bridging two separately-sourced bodies of evidence, not something either the archaeology or the documentary record establishes on its own.
+We do not claim a precise count of “unbroken centuries.”

-Combined with monsoon timing — northeast monsoon outbound (November to February) for the China voyage, southwest monsoon return (May to August) — the balangay archaeology anchors the maritime feasibility case.
-The 1011 mission’s vessel could be built at Libertad, crewed at Butuan, and sailed directly to Quanzhou.
+Combined with monsoon timing — northeast monsoon outbound (November to February) for the China voyage, southwest monsoon return (May to August) — the balangay archaeology supports the maritime feasibility case: a vessel of the kind found at Libertad could be built there, crewed at Butuan, and sailed directly to a Fujian port.
 No intermediate-port staging is required by the maritime evidence.
-This was a Butuanon mission, sailed by Butuanon mariners, in a Butuanon hull.
+That a documented mission did so in 1011 is a claim resting on the Chinese sources, not on the boat finds; what the archaeology establishes is that a Butuanon hull, crewed by Butuanon mariners, was physically capable of the voyage.

 The Ceramic Continuum